Falmouth-Games-Academy/ga-computer-advice/readme.md

 * Storage: 512 GB HDD or SSD
 * Operating System: Windows 11

-Our robotics students often purchase a second hand cheap laptop to run linux on for some of their work.
+Our robotics students often purchase a second-hand cheap laptop to run linux on for some of their work.
 This is in addition to a powerful machine for more complex tasks.

 ## Esports - Storage